AnthonyTornetta/Cosmos/README.md

         - [ ] Perhaps done via a sphere surrounding the planet that always faces the nearest star
       - [ ] Sun-set skybox
       - [ ] Night-side skybox
-- [ ] Structure gets deleted when no more blocks are left
 - [ ] An interface into all the storage devices on the ship

 ## Release 0.0.5a